-We currently lease laboratory and office space for our headquarters in San Diego, California under a lease agreement, as amended from time to time, that expires in December 2021.
-We (as a sublessor) also sublease portions of our facility to third parties under three separate subleases.
+We currently lease laboratory and office space for our headquarters in San Diego, California under a lease agreement, as amended from time to time, that expires in February 2027.
 We believe that our facilities are adequate for our current and near-term needs.